-Coronavirus, or COVID-19, continues to be an evolving situation.
+Coronavirus, or COVID-19, continues to be an evolving situation even months after the initial outbreak.
 Senior leaders at Acenda Integrated Health are continually monitoring the situation in coordination with public health officials and following all CDC recommendations and guidelines.
-Your health and safety is our highest priority.
+Your health and safety is our highest priority as we move forward in reopening some of our locations.

 Emergency Preparedness and Precautions